reggi/node-image-learning/readme.md

 # Node Image Recognition / Machine Learning

+> This whole project is an effort to convert the output from [open cv](../documenting/run1.gif) into an image that looks [like this](../images-raw/desired.png).

 I have a project in mind that would allow me to get book titles from an image of books on a bookshelf.
 This broad project is two fold.

 1. Capturing the book spines